Richie Hawkyard

-Ritchie Hawkyard (born 21 January 1986), also known by the nicknames of "Hawky", and "Titch", is a Scotland international rugby league footballer who plays at for Midlands Hurricanes in the RFL League 1.
+Ritchie Hawkyard (born 21 January 1986), also known by the nicknames of "Hawky", and "Titch", is a Scotland former international rugby league footballer who last played at for Midlands Hurricanes in the RFL League 1.

 Background

 Hawkyard was born in Huddersfield, West Yorkshire, England.

 Playing career

 Bradford Bulls

 A product of Bradford Bulls senior academy Hawkyard, 21, was drafted in for Paul Deacon and made his début against Huddersfield Giants in round 14 of 2007 Super League season playing as a stand off.

 Swinton Lions

 At the end of the 2007 season having made three appearances for the Bulls, Hawkyard signed for Swinton Lions.

 Keighley Cougars

 After nine seasons with Swinton during which he scored 58 tries in 182 appearances for the Lions Hawkyard was captain of the team when helping them to the league 1 leaders in 2011 as well as the League 1 Play off final against Keighley Cougars in 2015, Hawkyard joined Keighley Cougars for the start of the 2016 season.

 After being ever present for Keighley in the 2016 season and in his first season helping them win the ipro cup final, Hawkyard missed a number of games of the 2017 season after suffering severe facial injuries in a game against Hunslet at Easter and did not play again until July.